 JSC’s initial study aims to support this initiative by auditing user behaviour and patterns pertaining to

-The study aims to in order establish baseline data devise a programme that supports a longer term view of adopting more sustainable practices in:
+The study aims to establish baseline data devise a programme that supports a longer term view of adopting more sustainable practices in:

 This is a collaborative project between the JSC, other academic departments at Sunway University and Lancaster University, in partnership with UNU-IIGH.
-The objective of the project is to empower citizens to act as co-designers in policy agenda setting.
-Using speculative design, it will enable citizens and governments of developing countries to engage in policy agenda-setting on ageing well in the city.
+The objective of the project is to explore how might speculative design enable citizens and governments in developing countries engage in policy agenda-setting on ageing well in the city.